Discount Grocers Aldi And Lidl Give U.S. Stores A Run For Their Money

 But the key factor that lets Aldi and Lidl cut costs is a limited assortment.
 Where a big supermarket would offer a dozen or more options of, say, pickles, Aldi or Lidl might have one or two varieties, only in the most popular size — but those would turn over in massive quantities.
 And this huge sales volume of one thing allows the stores to negotiate a good deal with the supplier.

-"I think right now, the key for us is, consumers are appreciating more and more private-label," says Aldi's Patton.
+"I think right now, the key for us is, consumers are appreciating more and more private label," says Aldi's Patton.
 "They're absolutely recognizing they can get great quality product at a great price."

 Of course, with prices so low, some consumers are bound to be suspicious about the quality of food for sale.
-Both German chains are working to win over shoppers by expanding their selection of items like fresh produce, black angus beef, and organic choices.
+Both German chains are working to win over shoppers by expanding their selection of items like fresh produce, Black Angus beef, and organic choices.

 Hertel says there's a common misconception that Aldi stores are geared toward low-income shoppers on very limited food budgets.
 "It's really a combination," he says.
-"Certainly, the extreme-value does ... appeal to the lower end of the economic scale, but actually the bulk of their sales come from mid- to maybe just above middle-class households."
+"Certainly, the extreme value does ... appeal to the lower end of the economic scale, but actually the bulk of their sales come from mid- to maybe just above middle-class households."

 And Aldi's Patton points out that his stores are in all types of markets, urban and suburban.